 Addressing and Breaking Down Socioeconomic Barriers

 Outreach events offer an opportunity to engage with the public and work with community members to address issues like crime, poverty, and limited access to health care.
 Social workers are in a unique position to witness the devastating effects of these social ills firsthand and have a long history of assisting vulnerable communities.
-An abundance of statistics related to issues like poverty, mental health, and crime serve to underscore the importance of social work.
+An abundance of statistics related to issues like poverty, mental health, and crime serve to underscore the valuable part social workers play in society.

 Raising Awareness of Social Justice Issues

-In its explanation of the theme for Social Work Month 2021, NASW lays out the ways social work has contributed to improving people’s lives by raising awareness of a host of social justice issues.
-Throughout history, social workers have fought to expand reproductive and employment rights for women, advocated for a higher minimum wage, and educated at-risk communities about HIV/AIDS prevention and treatment.
+Throughout history, social workers have fought to expand reproductive and employment rights for women, advocated for a higher minimum wage, and educated at-risk communities about HIV/AIDS prevention and treatment, playing an instrumental role in improving the lives of others and advocating for positive change.

 Greater Community Involvement